View information regarding the Twickenham Riverside, including details of previous proposals and consultations.

 The Royal Institute has extensive experience and is a widely recognised provider of architectural competitions, delivering high profile selection processes for both private and public-sector clients.

-They have supported the Design Panel to develop a new brief for the site, facilitating the evaluation of the expressions of interest.
-They will also support the evaluation of the final concept designs submitted by the shortlisted architects.
+RIBA have supported the Design Panel to develop a new brief for the site and helped guide the evaluation of the expressions of interest.
+They will also support the evaluation of the designs submitted by the shortlisted architects.

 The first stage of the competition invited architects to come forward and express interest in working on the site.
-An impressive 54 architect firms subsequently applied.
+An impressive 54 architect firms applied during the first stage of the competition.
+And five architect-led teams were selected to create concept proposals.
+We want to know your thoughts.

-This is not a vote on the 5 designs.
-The design competition is following official European procurement regulations.
-This means that the final decision on the chosen design will be made in line with these rules, with the Design Panel scoring against an evaluation criteria which will consider a a number of different factors including how well the designs respond to the design brief and the financial viability of the proposals.
+Please note, this is not a vote on the five designs.
+The design competition is following European procurement regulations.
+This means that the final decision on the chosen design will be made in line with these rules, with the Design Panel scoring against an evaluation criteria which will consider a number of different factors including how well the designs respond to the design brief and the financial viability of the proposals.
 Feedback from the public will be made available to the Design Panel during their deliberations but will not determine the outcome.

-The chosen architect will be announced in December.
-The winning design will go through a detailed process of development and engagement before a planning application is made.
+The chosen architect will be announced in December 2019.
+The winning design will go through a detailed process of development and engagement before a Planning Application is made.

 The Design Competition process is being advised and supported by a Design Panel.
 The panel will also evaluate architects’ proposals for the Twickenham Riverside site.
 Members of the panel include; the Leader of the Council and leading Cabinet Members for Environment and Businesses, a local ward Councillor, a representative from the Local Stakeholder Reference Group, an independent adviser from the RIBA and in addition, two local representatives with architectural experience.